RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>48</sup> And the LORD spake unto Moses that selfsame day, saying,
 <sup>49</sup> Get thee up into this mountain Abarim, [unto] mount Nebo, which [is] in the land of Moab, that [is] over against Jericho; and behold the land of Canaan, which I give unto the children of Israel for a possession:
 <sup>50</sup> And die in the mount whither thou goest up, and be gathered unto thy people; as Aaron thy brother died in mount Hor, and was gathered unto his people:
-<sup>51</sup> Because ye trespassed against me among the children of Israel at the waters of Meribah-Kadesh , in the wilderness of Zin; because ye sanctified me not in the midst of the children of Israel.
+<sup>51</sup> Because ye trespassed against me among the children of Israel at the waters of Meribah-Kadesh, in the wilderness of Zin; because ye sanctified me not in the midst of the children of Israel.
 <sup>52</sup> Yet thou shalt see the land before [thee]; but thou shalt not go thither unto the land which I give the children of Israel.
 ## Chapter 33